SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 ```
 [Adding Content](#adding-content)
 ```
-When using internal links to sections, include the name of the section, all lower case and with `-` replacing spaces, and all special caracters omited.
+When using internal links to sections, include the name of the section, all lower case and with `-` replacing spaces, and all special characters ommited.
 Linking to other pages in within the UncertainSCI documentation requires a relative path.
 [User Documentation](../users.html) is:
 ```
 [User Documentation](../users.html)
 ```